-A counterparty credit risk model producing a distribution of counterparty credit losses for Investment and Treasury exposures based on stochastic ESG scenarios is under development, and is expected to be implemented within 2023.
+A counterparty credit risk model producing a distribution of counterparty credit losses for Investment and Treasury exposures based on stochastic ESG was implemented in 2023.

 Risk concentration

 Concentration risk is monitored by a set of limits that control the risk of loss from a potential failure of an individual issuer or issue.
 These limits aim at managing the default risk of a given issuer, depending on its rating, and related to Investment, Treasury and Ceded Reinsurance counterparty exposures.
 For political and credit risk insurance exposures, counterparty and country limits are also in place to ensure concentrations are managed.